Skip to Content

 When one lives in a melting pot, such as the US or Israel, it is just unrealistic to expect that food from a particular culture won’t mingle with that of other cultures.

-That being said, “Israeli cuisine” is basically Middle Eastern (as opposed to Eastern European food) that was brought to Israel by Jews when they fled or were expelled from Muslim countries and moved to Israel mostly after the declaration of the State of Israel (collectively known as Mizrahi Jews).
+That being said, “Israeli cuisine” is mostly Middle Eastern (as opposed to Eastern European food) that was brought to Israel by Jews when they fled or were expelled from Muslim countries and moved to Israel mostly after the declaration of the State of Israel (collectively known as Mizrahi Jews).

 Moroccan immigration (aliyah) to Israel

-Jews were never considered equal citizens in Arab countries and violence against them was familiar and feared.
+Jews were never considered equal citizens in Arab countries, and violence against them was familiar and feared.

-With the establishment of the State of Israel in 1948, the Jews of Morocco had even more to fear and in the mid-1950s the violence and terror from the local population intensified as Moroccan independence from France was drawing nearer (Morocco declared independence from France in March 1956).
+With the establishment of the State of Israel in 1948, the Jews of Morocco had even more to fear, and in the mid-1950s, the violence and terror from the local population intensified as Moroccan independence from France was drawing nearer (Morocco declared independence from France in March 1956).

-Moroccans are the largest group of immigrants to Israel from an Arab country and, over the years, more than 250,000 Jews made aliyah to Israel.
+Moroccans are the largest group of immigrants to Israel from an Arab country, and, over the years, more than 250,000 Jews made aliyah to Israel.

-Israel is fortunate to have the wonderful Jewish-Moroccan dishes as part of “Israeli cuisine” and just to give an example of how cultural cuisine is shared, I learned to make this dish from my ex-mother-in-law, who was of Syrian descent.
+Israel is fortunate to have the wonderful Jewish-Moroccan dishes as part of “Israeli cuisine,” and just to give an example of how cultural cuisine is shared, I learned to make this dish from my ex-mother-in-law, who was of Syrian descent.
 Go figure.

-My own table is a combination of American and Israeli foods and my kids have no idea which is which.
+My own table is a combination of American and Israeli foods, and my kids have no idea which is which.
 They just know what they like to eat.

 Served over rice or couscous, this dish can make your eyes roll to the back of your head. 🙂